The Oval Gasholders: Cricket ground

-Future
+Recognition and listing

 In 1999, plans were announced to dismantle all of the United Kingdom's gasholders due to being made largely redundant due to improvements in gas storage.
 This was intended to include the Oval Gas Holders.
 In March 2012 Lambeth Council locally listed the three gas holders of 1874, 1876 and 1892 (No.4, No.5 and No.1).
 In 2015, Lawrence D'Silva, a 26 year old local resident, presented a case to Historic England to make the gasholders listed buildings.
 Subsequently, Historic England assessed them all for national listing and in March 2016 decided to grant Grade II listed status to just one of the Oval Gasholders – No.1 (the largest of them) dating from 1892.
 The national listing designation supersedes the local listing status of this gasometer so Gasholder No. 1 was subsequently removed from the Local list by Lambeth – Nos.
 4 & 5 remain locally listed.
 There is a strong presumption in the planning decision-making process against the demolition of a nationally listed heritage asset.

+Development

+The redevelopment of the previously inaccessible brownfield site by Berkeley Homes as part of their Oval Village development continues Lambeth Council’s ambitions for the regeneration of Vauxhall, Nine Elms, Battersea.

+The overall development of 8 blocks (heights from 4-19 storeys) includes 1300 homes, supermarket, community spaces, 14,600sqm of business space and a waste management facility.
+Substantial landscaping together with the restoration of the Grade II listed Gasholder No. 1 completes project.

+Gasholder No. 1 itself is being converted 200 homes, many with views into the Oval cricket ground.
+A communal roof terrace provides all the residents with a view of the ground.